-The Scientists Advisory Board contributes to and monitors the quality of our scientific activities in collaboration with the scientific direction.
-The Board participates in the definition of CRIM's general scientific orientations and in the overall evaluation of its scientific activities.
+The scientific council contributes to and monitors the quality of scientific activities in collaboration with the scientific management.
+It participates in the definition of general orientations and in the overall evaluation of CRIM’s scientific activities.

-At the heart of CRIM’s activities, applied research projects are carried out on behalf of organisations from all sectors, particularly SMBs.
+Applied research projects are at the heart of CRIM’s research activities.
+They are carried out on behalf of organisations from all sectors, particularly SMBs.
 These projects are adapted to the needs and resources of each client and include concrete deliverables.

-Each year, CRIM’s experts outstanding research work leads to some 50 scientific publications.
-In addition, several joint publications contribute to the recognition of Québec’s expertise around the world.
+Each year, CRIM’s experts’ outstanding research leads to some 50 scientific publications.
+In addition, several joint publications contribute to the recognition of Québec’s expertise worldwide.

 Contribution to scientific advancement

 Unlike international competitions, evaluation campaigns are collaborative.
 Their goal is to advance a scientific or technological field, in particular by holding a workshop during which participants share their approaches to the proposed challenge and the results obtained.
 CRIM researchers have participated in such campaigns for many years and have consistently ranked very well during these events, bringing together teams from all over the planet.

 Creating and developing research platforms is one of the critical aspects of CRIM’s involvement in the research community.
 Platforms make it possible to share tools developed during specific projects to make them accessible to others, thereby accelerating innovation and technological and economic advancement.
 Many of the tools refined for the platforms have subsequently been used to conduct applied research projects in collaboration with industrial clients.

 Collaborations and partnerships with scientific and industrial stakeholders